cloudflare/cloudflare-docs/content/pages/platform/functions/plugins/mailchannels.md

 4. Enter your domain name.
 5. Enter the DKIM record into your DNS server as a text (TXT) entry.
 The name of your DNS record must follow this convention `[selector key]._domainkey.<Your domain>`.

-{{<Aside type= "note" header="Value of selector">}}
+{{<Aside type= "note" header="Selector value">}}
-You can choose any value as the selector, as long as it is permitted to use as a DNS hostname (that is: all lowercase letters, numbers and hyphens).
-It is recommended to use the name of the service and some date indicator, so it's easy to remember where this key is used.
-E.g: cloudflare2022.
+You can choose any value as the selector, as long as it is permitted as a DNS hostname (that is, all lowercase letters, numbers and hyphens).
+It is recommended to use the name of the service and a date indicator.
+This makes it easy to remember where this key is used, for example, `cloudflare2022`.
 {{</Aside>}}

 6. Add the content of your `dkim_record.txt` file in the content field.